astavrop0/MAI_for_stock_return_predictability/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project ├── data
-    │   ├── interim        <- Intermediate data (filled missing values, droped useless features, ...)
-    │   ├── processed      <- The final, canonical data sets for modeling (further transformations) │   └── raw            <- The original, immutable data dump │
+    │   ├── interim        <- Intermediate data (filled missing values, droped useless features) │   ├── processed      <- The final, canonical data sets for modeling (further transformations) │   └── raw            <- The original, immutable data dump │
     ├── notebooks              <- Jupyter notebooks
     │
     ├── reports                <- Generated analysis as PDF and LaTeX report and beamer presentation │   └── figures            <- Generated graphics and figures to be used in reporting as .png │
     ├── requirements.txt       <- The requirements file for reproducing the analysis environment │
     ├── Dockerfile             <- Defines the Docker container configuration to run the analysis │
     └── src                    <- Source code for use in this project ├── __init__.py        <- Makes src a Python module │
         ├── data               <- Scripts to turn raw data into features for modeling │   └── make_dataset.py
         │
         ├── models             <- Scripts to train evaluate models
         │   ├── linear_model.py
         │   └── NN_model.py
         │
         └── shiny              <- Code and data to create R shiny app for visualizations ├── shiny_data
             └── stock_return_prediction_app.R